Black Friday beauty deals have arrived – these are the best offers to shop

 The best beauty and perfume Black Friday 2021 deals

-Glossybox black friday limited edition 2021: Was £105, now £20, Glossybox.co.uk
+Glossybox Black Friday limited edition 2021: Was £105, now £20, Glossybox.co.uk

 If you need to upgrade your beauty cabinet, this special Black Friday box is the best way to discover some cult brands and get suitably preened for party season.
 It includes everything from Nip and Fab’s vit C scrub, to Vita Liberate’s famous tanning water, as well as Lottie London’s blush in “haze” and Mitchell and Peach body oil.
 With a whopping £85 saving at just £20 (£12.50 if you’re a subscriber), it’s definitely worth a punt, even if you don’t fancy committing to a monthly subscription.